a-bergman/DSI-Capstone/README.md

 Left ventricular dilation, also known as dilated cardiomyopathy, is the enlargement of the left ventricle as indicated by the volume of blood during the diastolic phase (when the ventricle fills with blood).
 It is serious because the muscle wall thins and its ability to pump blood is reduced: the condition is a warning that a patient is at serious risk of developing congestive heart failure.
 Being able to predict the end diastolic volume will aid cardiologists in deciding who needs further testing.
 A model could increase the efficiency by indicating which patients need to be send to MRI rather than having to send everyone to MRI.

 To approach this problem we will use a regression model to predict the end diastolic volume.
 To judge our model's performance, we will use the root mean squared error (RMSE) and the r<sup>2</sup> score.
-Within the data itself there are three classes: normal, at-risk, and high.
-In addition to using the two metrics we mentioned, we will compare the regression model's predictions against the actual classifications in the data.
-That extra step allows for an additional measure of performance.

 -------